 Can you elaborate more on IP storage, and the road to its adoption in comparison to Fibre Channel SANs and other networked storage alternatives?

-This is a paradox, because we are in the
+This is a paradox, because we are

 I want to qualify this in two dimensions.
 We have switches being announced by a number of companies.
 But the paradox is, there are no bus adapters.
 So you can't really build a system.
 That's one side of it.